implicit89/screen-prompt/README.md

     * While the screen selection overlay is active, press the `Escape` key to cancel the selection process and close the overlay.

 6.  **Quitting the Application:**
     * **macOS:** Right-click the application icon in the Dock (if it appears) and select "Quit", or ensure the app has focus and press `Cmd + Q`.
+Alternatively, use the application menu (e.g., Screen Prompt > Quit Screen Prompt).
-    * **Windows/Linux:** Closing the result window will not quit the background app.
-You may need to find the process in Task Manager or use `Ctrl+C` in the terminal where you ran `npm start`.
-(A system tray icon for management is out of scope for MVP).
+    * **Windows/Linux:** Right-click the application icon in the system tray and select "Quit Screen Prompt".
+Closing individual windows (like Results or Settings) will typically not quit the application.
+If you started the app via `npm start` in a terminal, `Ctrl+C` in that terminal will also stop it.

 ## Basic Verification Steps